zacbailey23/Software-Project-Team-6/README.md

 # Software-Project-Team-6
 Software Development final group project.
+The ReadMe.md should include the following:

+Brief Application Description:
+-Our application is a simple yet useful travel planner with a variety of uses.
+Through this application, the user can book flights, hotels, and cars for their trip and see their full itinerary in the planner tab.
+The home page shows the user popular destinations and allows the user to filter search based on what they are looking for.

+Contributors:
+-Zac Bailey, Noah Pritchard, Andrew Johnston, Audra McDermott, Hana Burroughs, Joshua Sun

+Technology Stack:

+Front-End Technologies:

+HTML (EJS):

+CSS:

+JavaScript:

+Back-End Technologies
+Node.js:

+Database:
+PostgreSQ

+Prerequisites to run the Application:

+Instructions:

+How to Run Tests:

+Link To Deployed Application:

 Github commit notes
 git checkout -b <name of branch>  #this will create a new branch and move you to that branch